pear/Image_Barcode2/docs/Readme.txt

-= Image_Barcode - a package to render barcodes =
+= Image_Barcode2 - a package to render barcodes =
 ------------------------------------------------

-With PEAR::Image_Barcode class you can create a barcode representation of a given string.
+With PEAR::Image_Barcode2 class you can create a barcode representation of a given string.

 This class uses GD function because this the generated graphic can be any of